testit-tms/api-client-js/docs/ProjectExportApi.md

 <a name="exportProjectJson"></a>
 # **exportProjectJson**
-> UUID exportProjectJson(projectId, time-Zone-Offset-In-Minutes, ExportProjectJson\_request)
+> UUID exportProjectJson(projectId, time-Zone-Offset-In-Minutes, ProjectExportQueryModel)

 Export project as JSON file in background job